The64thGamer/cheeseepedia/content/wiki/environment-92.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Environment** was a showtape that played from May 1992 through June 1992 at Chuck E Cheese's Pizza.
+**Environment** was a showtape that played from May 1992 through June 1992 at Chuck E. Cheese's Pizza.

 ## Show List: